Taka-Yamauchi/p2p-victim-donation/README.md

-# p2p victim donation temporaty repository because they are under development.
+# This will be a temporary repository of p2p victim donation.
+Therefore, it is under development at the moment.
 this is a temporary repository for p2p victim donation program